CrazyCoder254/kingori_cousins/README.md

-# Welcome to your Lovable project
+# Welcome to your The Kingori Cousins project

 ## Project info